Join Multi-Award Winning Teacher, Author and Parent, Karen-Tui Boyes, for 60 minutes of engaging information, inspiration and ideas...

-In addition, Transport Canberra has made the following changes:
+Transport Canberra has made the following changes:

 All schools, parents and students can find out more about the specific changes by:

-The school day begins at 8:50am, at which time the children line up for assembly in the courtyard.
+The school day begins at 8:50am, at which time children line up in class groups.
 The school day concludes at 3:10pm.
-There are two breaks in the school day: recess from 11:00–11:40am, and lunch from 1:10–1:50pm.
-Supervised eating time at recess is between 11:10-11:20am, and supervised eating time at lunch is 1:10–1:20pm.
+There are two breaks in the school day: recess from 11:00–11:30am, and lunch from 1:10–1:40pm.
+Supervised eating time at recess is between 11:30-11:40am, and supervised eating time at lunch is 1:40–1:50pm.

 We request each family to have a card with their name in large print displayed on the dashboard as they drive through pick-up.
 Our front office staff can provide this on request.
-The teacher on duty will call each family name as the car approaches, so that those children can come to the kerb.
-This enables quick and safe collection of children.
+The teacher on duty will call each family name as the car approaches so that those children can come to the kerb.
+This enables a quick and safe collection of children.
 Pick-up begins at 3:20 pm each afternoon.
 Parents are asked not to queue before this time, to allow other cars to exit the carpark.
 At no time is parking permitted in the drop-off and pick-up zone.

 Children should be collected by 3:30pm, when supervision finishes.